inside.ewu.edu

 Pre-requisites: CRIM 300 or permission of the instructor.

-This course examines the profession of a police officer.
-Topics include criminal investigations, specialized operations, ethics, liability, and the process, organization and management of policing in the United States.
+Examines the profession of a police officer.
+Topics include criminal investigations, specialized operations, ethics, liability, and the process, organization, and management of policing in the United States.

 CRIM 490.
 CRIMINAL JUSTICE SENIOR CAPSTONE.
 5 Credits.